 Chris Buchignani spoke to the State College Evening Rotary club last night at the Nittany Lion Inn.
-I was able to join him for his half hour talk introducing The Nittany Valley Society to two dozen Rotarians.
+I was able to join him for his half hour talk introducing Nittany Valley Press and the concept of cultural conservation.
 After he distributed copies of Conserving Mount Nittany to everyone.

 Rotary is fascinating.
 I know they vary depending on chapter and area.
 I’m only familiar with the State College Evening Rotary, and I know there are two other State College groups that meet, one in the morning and one at lunch.
 Rotary starts with the Pledge of Allegiance, a recitation of Rotary’s four way test, and a short prayer before going into chapter business and a speaker.